Raytto/news-collector/docs/db/db.spec.md

 );
 ```

 Scores are 1–5 integers per dimension; `final_score` is a weighted 1–5 float.
 The manager adds missing columns via `ALTER TABLE` if you are upgrading from an older schema.
+Newest dimension: `insight`（洞察力）。

 ## Insertion, Detail Fetch & De-duplication